 Of course, I and my wife wanted so badly to have a son or a daughter.
 We have yet to have one at that time.
 We wanted so badly to hear in that house the reverberating cries and the timorous laughter of an infant.
 But that notwithstanding, I just could not grab that lovely angel from the hands of ate Baby.
 I wanted to make sure that there was no monkey business involved.
 I needed to do some investigation.
 Besides, I wanted to discuss it seriously first with my wife.

-I then told ate Baby that we will inform her that night about our decision regarding the infant.
+I then told ate Baby that we will inform her later in the day about our decision regarding the infant.

 My wife was still in bed, probably half asleep, when I re-entered our room.
 Before leaving, I informed her about the baby.
-I saw her eyes sparkled in excitement and told me that I should have wakened her up when ate Baby came.
+I saw her eyes sparkled in excitement and told me that I should have woke her up when ate Baby came.

 I told her not to make any decision without us talking about it.
 Besides, at that time, I was talking to another party regarding a 7-month old baby named Niña whom I saw when I brought my students to an orphanage.
 Then I left hurriedly for I did not want to be late for my work.

 I tried to figure out how to best navigate around her pressuring me.
 I called her back and told her that personally, I had second thoughts.
 So, I would leave the decision to her.
 But, I assured her of my support for whatever she wanted to do.
-I ended the call telling her that it was my turn to report in the meeting I was attending.
+I ended the call telling her that it was my turn to report in the meeting we were having.
 The truth is I was already done reporting.
 Had I not done that, she might have continued talking and we would be coming full circle.

 As far as I could recall, she had never made a major decision.
 I doubted if she would do so that time.
 She never made a big decision for our family.
 It has always been me making decisions.